gchq/sleeper/scripts/test/nightly/README.md

 cd sleeper
 ```

-When running the performance build, which runs every test suite in parallel, it is recomended to have at least 350GiB
+When running the performance build, which runs every test suite in parallel, it is recommended to have at least 350GiB
 volume size on the running EC2 with an instance type that has at least 4vCPU's and 32GiB Memory.

 ### Configuration